yorkulibraries/yufile/README.md

 + Copy the template `candidate-file-template.tex` to `Candidate-Name-Promotion-File.tex` or the like.
 + Edit the file as needed, changing names, adding links to PDFs, etc.
-+ Add PDFs into the `pdfs` directory, using the naming scheme.
++ Put PDFs in the `pdfs` directory, using the naming scheme.
 + Compile the file into one PDF by running `pdflatex Candidate-Name-Promotion-File.tex` *twice* (the second time will generate the table of contents properly).
++ View `Candidate-Name-Promotion-File.pdf` and appreciate how easy it all was.

+See [candidate-file-template.pdf](candidate-file-template.pdf) for an example using placeholder documents and slides.

 ## Contact information